simonlindgren/tensorflow-gpu-jupyter/README.md

 #### Step 1: Install NVIDIA driver

-1. In a computer, with a physical NVIDIA GPU mounted, make a clean install of Ubuntu 20.04 (During the install proceess: opt to install ssh; opt to install docker).
+1. In a computer, with a physical NVIDIA GPU mounted, make a clean install of Ubuntu 20.04 (During the install process: opt to install ssh; opt to install docker).
 2. Follow NVIDIA's driver [installation instructions for Ubuntu](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#ubuntu-lts)
-3. Reboot and check installation with `nvidia-smi` command
+3. Reboot and check installation with `nvidia-smi` command.
+You should see info about your operational GPU.
-4. Follow NVIDIA’s [post-installation-steps](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions ) (I only did the ‘mandatory’)
+4. Follow NVIDIA’s [post-installation-steps](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions ) (I only did the ‘mandatory’ steps).

 #### Install the NVIDIA docker container